Henry IV of England: Reign

 Henry consulted with Parliament frequently, but was sometimes at odds with the members, especially over ecclesiastical matters.
-On Arundel's advice, Henry obtained from Parliament the enactment of De heretico comburendo in 1401, which prescribed the burning of heretics, an act done mainly to suppress the Lollard movement.
-In 1410, Parliament suggested confiscating church land.
-Henry refused to attack the Church that had helped him to power, and the House of Commons had to beg for the bill to be struck off the record.
+In January 1401, Arundel convened a convocation at St. Paul's cathedral to address Lollardy.
+Henry dispatched a group to implore the clergy to address the heresies that were causing turmoil in England and confusion among Christians, and to impose penalties on those responsible.
+A short time later the convocation along with the House of Commons petitioned Henry to take action against the Lollards.
+On this advice, Henry obtained from Parliament the enactment of De heretico comburendo in 1401, which prescribed the burning of heretics, an act done mainly to suppress the Lollard movement.
+In 1404 and 1410, Parliament suggested confiscating church land, in which both attempts failed to gain support.